liferlisiqi/Bebavioral-Cloning/README.md

 (jupyter) nvidia-docker run -it --rm -p 8888:8888 -v `pwd`:/notebooks lsq:v1 (bash) nvidia-docker run -it --rm -v `pwd`:/notebooks lsq:v1 bash
 ```
 Ps: this docker image can only be used for training until now.

 #### `drive.py`

-Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.

 Once the model has been saved, it can be used with drive.py using this command:
 ```sh
 python drive.py model.h5
 ```